cafread/big_tris_and_squares/README.md

 Thanks to decimal.js for handling big numbers and Wolfram Alpha for hints around the algebra

-Code to generate the 10,000th one included, which takes a few seconds
+Button to generate the 10,000th one included, which takes a few seconds

 Link to Demo: https://cafread.github.io/big_tris_and_squares/sqr_tri.html